wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 In a forthcoming refactoring, we may add use of Hashicorp Vault, which puts another secret in place of the real secret.

+## Copy Sample files

+The particular application has sample files which should be copied, then <strong>edited</strong> for use.

+   * .env.example to .env
+   * docker-compose.override.example.yml to docker-compose.override.yml
+   <br /><br />

+The script looks for the file name copied by a previous run.

+File names on the local machine are specified in the repo's .gitignore file so they don't get pushed into GitHub.

 ## Package Manager install

+`-I` triggers installation of utilities and packages that the app requires.

-This script installs the packages managers needed for the operating system under use. brew also requires HomeBrew to be installed (using Ruby).
+This script installs the packages managers needed for the operating system under use. brew first requires HomeBrew to be installed (using Ruby).

-`-U` updates all utilities installed.
+`-U` updates all utilities already installed.

 Read <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README</a> which provides someone new to Macs specific steps to configure and run scripts to install apps on Macs.
 So first finish reading that about "shbangs" and grep for Bash shell versions.

+<a target="_blank" href="https://wilsonmar.github.io/wsl">Windows on Linux</a> can use either a fork of Homebrew (Linuxbrew) or apt-get/yum.
+But Linuxbrew installs packages to a unique folder, so that path needs to be added to the search PATH in <strong>~/.bash_profile</strong>.

+"brew --prefix" yields "/usr/local".

+## Docker and docker-compose

+`-R` restarts the Docker daemon if it's already running.
+Either way, the Docker daemon is started.

+## Clean-up

+`-D` stops and removes Docker containers still running.

+`-M` removes the images pulled from DockerHub.

+`-R` removes the cloned app repository.

 ## More on DevOps #